ejhagee/UFO-Sightings/README.md

 ![image](https://github.com/ejhagee/UFO-Sightings/blob/master/static/images/nasa.jpg)

 # Description
+ - Here, we look at a fictional database of UFO Sightings.
+We aim to make this database searchable.
- - This small project renders a filterable table of fictional UFO sightings using Javascript.
+ - So, we render a filterable table of fictional UFO sightings using Javascript.
  - Users may filter by date, city, state, country, or shape.
  - There is also an option to reset the table.